Hammersmith Guide

 Hammersmith offers the visitor entirely different experiences depending on which way you turn out of the tube station.
 You can spend a few hours shopping in the Broadway Centre, King’s Mall or along King Street where you will find discount stores a la Primark and TK Maxx, get a dose of highbrow culture at Riverside Studios or the Lyric Theatre, catch a gig at the Hammersmith Apollo, or enjoy a drink or three down by the river at one of the riverside pubs.
 The pedestrian-only Hammersmith Bridge at night is one of London’s most beautiful bridges, and there are numerous restaurants serving cuisines from around the world if you head west along King Street.

-Restaurants in Hammersmith
+Going out in Hammersmith

-Shopping Streets in Hammersmith
+What's On in Hammersmith